-"Thin your two eyes showed you a wicked illusion.
-You had better shut up your head, or I'll give you that for an eye-salve that shall make you see thrue for the time to come."
+"Thin yer two eyes showed you a wicked illusion.
+You had betther shut up yer head, or I'll give you that for an eye-salve that shall make you see thrue for the time to come."

-Relying upon his great size, and thinking that the slight stripling, who, by the by, was all bones and sinews, was no match for him, Uncle Joe struck Monaghan over the head with the pitchfork.
-In a moment the active lad was upon him like a wild-cat, and in spite of the difference of his age and weight. gave the big man such a thorough dressing that he was fain to roar aloud for mercy.
+Relying upon his great size, and thinking that the slight stripling, who, by-the-by, was all bones and sinews, was no match for him, Uncle Joe struck Monaghan over the head with the pitchfork.
+In a moment the active lad was upon him like a wild cat, and in spite of the difference of his age and weight, gave the big man such a thorough dressing that he was fain to roar aloud for mercy.